leolion3/University_Stuff/WLAN/README.md

 - Set `Your private identifier` to `eduroam@uni-bremen.de` (*)
 - Save the network

 (\*) If the private identifier is not available, you need to click save, then while connecting to the network click on `Network Settings > Advanced Network Settings > Network Adapter Options` then Double Click on the Wifi Adapter in the legacy Network Connections Menu and navigate to `Wireless Properties > Security` > Hit the `Settings` Button next to the `Network Authentication Method`.
-Check the `Enable identity privacy` option and enter `eduroam@uni-bremen.de` instead of `anonymous` and `wlan.radius.uni-bremen.de` under `Connect to these servers`.
+Check the `Enable identity privacy` option and enter `eduroam@uni-bremen.de` instead of `anonymous` and `radius.wlan.uni-bremen.de` under `Connect to these servers`.
 Save and exit, then log into the network again.

 ### Logging in